esseti/croco4mturk/README.md

 If interested or anything else pls contact [me](http://stefanotranquillini.me) or [pavel](http://kucherbaev.com)

 ###VERSIONS:
+- 0.2.1 **CURRENT**:
+  - Add control on where the page is run.
+If it's on Mturk, data are sent to local post and Mturk, otherwise only to local post.
+  - Mturk data (HitId and AssigmentId) are sent to the local post.
+- 0.2:
-- 0.2 **CURRENT**: Post to original page is now Syncronous.
-Original page can respond with a *JSON array* containing objects as `{id: ..,value:..}`.
+  - Post to original page is now Syncronous.
+  - Original page can respond with a *JSON array* containing objects as `{id: ..,value:..}`.
 These objects are sent back to Mturk with ID and VALUE.
-- 0.1 - First version
+- 0.1: First version